 A C-64 to Go

-In 1983, Commodore introduced the SX-64 executive computer, a portable C-64 along the lines of Osborne, Kaypro, Compaq, Zenith (left, and a machine that I used for a brief time while working for a Heath/Zenith store way back in the late 1980s), and other luggable CRT-based portables larger than a big briefcase.
+In 1983, Commodore introduced the SX-64 executive computer, a portable C-64 along the lines of Osborne (5″ display, 24.5 lb.), Kaypro (9″ display, 29 lb.), Compaq (28 lb.), Zenith (Z-138 left, 24.2 lb., 2,600 cubic inches.
+I used one for a brief time while working at a Heath/Zenith store), and other luggable CRT-based portables larger than a big briefcase.
 The SX-64 has a built-in 1541 floppy drive (with storage space above the drive for a stack of floppies) and a 5″ CRT display.
 It sold for US$995 and was the first of these portables to include a color display.

 The SX-64 was a thing of beauty, as you can see by enlarging its image on the CBM Museum website (in German).
 We’ve reduced it significantly for use here.
 The attention to detail tells you Commodore really did intend the SX-64 as an executive machine.